-With the exceptions noted in Section 3-1-1.1 legal hook and line equipment for each angler shall consist of not more than two poles, each equipped with one line to which is attached not more than two lures (see Section 2-1-6).
+With the exceptions noted in Section 3-1-1.1 legal hook and line equipment for each angler shall consist of not more than two poles, each equipped with one line, in the water at any one time.
+Each line in the water may have zero, one or two lures attached (see Section 2-1-6).
 The use of any free floating, anchored or remote-controlled device with an attached hook and line that is not held by an angler or secured to the boat, shore or ice with the use of a line is illegal.
-The use of any spring, lever, and chemically, electrically or mechanically actuated hook is prohibited at all times.
-The use of any mechanical device to automatically retrieve the fish is illegal.
+The use of any device to automatically hook or retrieve the fish is illegal.
 Ice fishing is defined as hook and line fishing which occurs while on the ice.
 Tip-ups are permissible for ice fishing and each tip-up is considered one pole.
 All holes greater than 10 inches in diameter made in the ice must be marked when the area is vacated as specified in Section 5.
 Any fishing pole which is unattended or not checked for a period exceeding one hour is deemed to be a set line and is illegal.
-Anglers shall, at all times, be within 150 feet of their fishing poles that they are actively using while fishing.
-Possession of foul hooked fish is illegal.
-Any foul hooked or snagged fish must be returned immediately to the water regardless of condition.
-A foul hooked or snagged fish is defined as any fish hooked or caught in any area from behind the gill covers to the tail.
-Attempting to snag any fish is prohibited at all times.
-Landing a fish caught on hook and line equipment with aid of a gaff is legal except for sturgeon, paddlefish, muskellunge and species in waters in which there are size limits.
-No gaffed fish may be returned to the water.
-It is legal to return all other fish to the water at the site of capture if done no longer than the time needed to unhook, measure and/or photograph the fish immediately after being caught.
-All fish released from bridges and wing-walls (e.g. Garrison Dam Tailrace) must be done immediately after being placed in a fish basket/open container to ensure fish survival.
-High-grading or culling of fish is illegal.
-No fish may be returned to the water after being held on a stringer or confined by or in any type of holding structure, except in the case of permitted live-release fishing tournaments with written permission from the Game and Fish director.
+At all times, fishing poles must be easily visible and within a maximum distance of 150 feet of the participating angler.